matt-j-m/grav-plugin-aura/README.md

 Global settings are configured at the plugin level as described above.
 These values are constant for each page of your site e.g. Oranization name, logo and social account details.

 There is an additional configuration tab titled `Aura` available on each page in the page editor.
 This is where to set page specific information such as the meta description.
-Other than meta description, data required at a page level (URL, title etc.) will be automatically inferred from Grav's internal processes.
+Other than meta description, data required at a page level (URL, title etc.) will be automatically inferred from Grav's internal system settings.

 ## Credits

-Big thanks to [Yoast](https://yoast.com/) for making their wealth of knowledge on structured data available to everyone.
+Big thanks to [Yoast](https://yoast.com/) for sharing their wealth of knowledge on structured data and SEO.